Alan Bernstein

-Alan Bernstein CC OOnt FRSC (born June 25, 1947) is president and CEO of CIFAR (the Canadian Institute for Advanced Research).
-He is recognized as a leader in health research, science policy, mentorship and organizational leadership.
+Alan Bernstein CC OOnt FRSC (born June 25, 1947) is Professor Emeritus at the University of Toronto and President Emeritus of the Canadian Institute for Advanced Research (CIFAR), where he served as President and CEO from 2012 to 2022.
+A Distinguished Fellow at the Munk School of Global Affairs and Public Policy, he is also a Fellow and Member of the Standing Committee for Science Planning at the International Science Council (2022-2025).
+Canadian Bernstein is recognized as a leader in health research, science policy, mentorship and organizational leadership.

 Education

 Born in Toronto, Bernstein attended Oakwood Collegiate Institute, and then received his BSc.
 (Honours) and the James Loudon Gold Medal in Mathematics and Physics from the University of Toronto in 1968.
 He pursued biomedical research and obtained his Ph.D. at the University of Toronto in 1972 under the supervision of James Till with a thesis focusing on a genetic analysis of membrane mutants Escherichia coli.

 Career

-Following his PhD, Bernstein undertook postdoctoral research in London at the Imperial Cancer Research Fund, where he began working on retroviruses and their oncogenes.
+Following his PhD, Bernstein undertook postdoctoral research with Dr G Steven Martin in London at the Imperial Cancer Research Fund, where he began working on retroviruses and their oncogenes.

 Bernstein returned to Canada in 1974 to join the faculty of the Ontario Cancer Institute.
 In 1985, he joined the new Samuel Lunenfeld Research Institute at Mount Sinai Hospital as Head of the Division of Molecular and Developmental Biology, and then served as its director of research from 1994 to 2000.

 In 2000, Bernstein became the inaugural president of the Canadian Institutes of Health Research (CIHR), where he oversaw the transformation of health research in Canada and championed women, early career scientists, and the importance of interdisciplinary team research.

 In 2007, he became the first executive director of the Global HIV Vaccine Enterprise, an alliance of independent organizations around the world dedicated to accelerating the development of a preventive HIV vaccine.
 As executive director, Bernstein oversaw the enterprise and led the development of the 2010 Scientific Strategic Plan for HIV vaccine development.

-In 2012, Bernstein joined CIFAR as president and CEO, where he is responsible for developing and leading the Institute's overall strategic direction.
-Under his presidency, the organization has grown substantially, launching two Global Calls for Ideas and the CIFAR Azrieli Global Scholars program for early career investigators, as well as expanding the delivery of knowledge mobilization and public engagement activities, and moving in to offices in the MaRS Discovery District.
+In 2012, Bernstein joined CIFAR as president and CEO, where he was responsible for developing and leading the Institute's overall strategic direction.
+Under his presidency, the organization launched two Global Calls for Ideas and the CIFAR Azrieli Global Scholars program for early career investigators, as well as expanding the delivery of knowledge mobilization and public engagement activities, and moving in to offices in the MaRS Discovery District.
+It was during his leadership that the Government of Canada asked CIFAR to develop and lead the Pan-Canadian Artificial Intelligence Strategy.
+Upon his departure from CIFAR, a $1 million scholarship fund was created by donors in his name for select CIFAR Azrieli Global Scholars who become CIFAR Fellows.

+In 2023, Bernstein was appointed Professor and Director of Global Health at the University of Oxford where he oversees a new interdisciplinary, cross-University initiative in all aspects of global health.